 If you plan to rent out your property, you can contact a real estate agent as mentioned above, to manage the tenant screening and management of your property.

-Another good thing is that you can save money by deducting expenses from your rental incomes, hence you can avoid taxes.
+Another good thing is that you can save money by deducting expenses from your rental income, hence you can avoid taxes.

 Which costs and fees can I deduct from my rental incomes?